DarrenRitz/DarrenRitz/README.md

 ## 📌 Featured Projects

-### 👶 BabyBoost
+### 👶 Baby Boost
-AI-powered web application focused on monitoring children's nutritional conditions, particularly stunting and overweight risks.
+BabyBoost is an end-to-end AI powered web application that helps parents monitor toddler growth and identify potential stunting risks through Machine Learning based prediction.
+It combines intelligent growth assessment with personalized health recommendations, healthy meal suggestions, parenting guides, and a community forum in one user-friendly platform.
+By making reliable childcare information more accessible, BabyBoost supports early intervention and helps parents make informed decisions for their children’s healthy growth and development.

 **Tech:** Python, Machine Learning, Web Development, Vercel

-### 💳 Customer Credit Risk Prediction
+### 💳 Customer Credit Risk Prediction Deployment
-Machine learning project for predicting customer credit risk using multiple classification models and an end-to-end deployment pipeline.
+Developed an end-to-end customer credit risk prediction system using Random Forest, Decision Tree, and XGBoost, with data preprocessing and model inference implemented through an Object Oriented Pipeline (OOP).
+Tracked model experiments using MLflow and deployed the application through Streamlit as an initial deployment.
+The system was then extended to AWS to explore cloud-based machine learning deployment and make the trained model accessible in a cloud environment.

-**Tech:** Python, Scikit-learn, XGBoost, MLflow, Streamlit
+**Tech:** Python, Scikit-learn, XGBoost, MLflow, Streamlit, AWS Cloud

 ### 📰 Indonesian Market Sentiment Analysis
-NLP project for classifying Indonesian financial and business-related text into positive, neutral, and negative sentiment.
+Developed an NLP-based sentiment classification model to classify Indonesian news headlines into positive, neutral, or negative sentiment.
+Performed text preprocessing, feature extraction, and model training, followed by model comparison and evaluation to identify an effective approach for Indonesian sentiment classification.

 **Tech:** Python, TF-IDF, Logistic Regression, IndoBERT, NLP